SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Modern Dehydration Methods

 Dehydration still happens in homes all over the world.
 Even in our radically convenient society, Americans still dehydrate foods.
-One of the biggest industries depends on the dehydration process is that of spices and dried herbs.
+One of the biggest industries that depends on the dehydration process is that of spices and dried herbs.

 For the average person, dehydration has become a countertop process that employees airflow and heat.
 The modern dehydrators, like those mentioned in this ultimate food dehydrator guide, make a world of difference in the process.